Mark Caulfield: Personal life

 Caulfield married his wife Fran in 1991 and they have two daughters together.
-Sarah studied at University of Nottingham and is a practicing Veterinary Surgeon, and Rachel studied Medicine at University of Bristol.
+Sarah studied at University of Nottingham and is a practising Veterinary Surgeon, and Rachel studied Medicine at University of Bristol.
 In a June 2017 interview he claimed to be a workaholic with few hobbies, aside from walking, particularly in Germany, playing golf "badly" and gardening "often unsuccessfully".